MichLiang/michliang.github.io/musings.md

 ---

 > Recently, I've started dabbling in reading again (mainly recommendations from friends, family, NYT best sellers, and BookTok).
 I've collected some thoughts here, mostly to help myself keep track.
+There may be spoilers here!

 ### 2024 Reads:

+7.5/10 | Iron Flame by Rebecca Yarros

+  - I really wanted to love this book (to be fair, it did keep me engaged), but it wasn't on the same level as Fourth Wing.
+The characters weren't as charismatic this time around, and it felt less organized and action-packed.
+  - I liked the small details (like how Xaden requested to meet Jesinia, which was a hint towards his second signet), so I'm hoping this book will set us up nicely for the rest of the series.

 4/10 | The Invisible Life of Addie Larue by V. E. Schwab